FettiWop/nmapscan3/README.md

 # nmapscan3
+must be ran as root or sudo
+USE AT YOUR OWN RISK!!!!!
+I am not liable for any damages you may incur on any IoT Device(s)

 So this is bascially just a python script to enable easier nmap scanning, using flags that i normally use.